-The OCP NIC 3.0 shock and vibe fixture supports simultaneous testing of up to four SFF, or four LFF cards.
+TBD.
+Working group to provide description and mechanical details and figuresThe OCP NIC 3.0 shock and vibe fixture supports simultaneous testing of up to four SFF, or four LFF cards.
 The SFF fixture accepts card configurations that utilize the pull tab, ejector lever and internal lock mechanisms.
 The LFF fixture only accepts the single latch faceplate.